danoli3/GameCenterManager2/README.md

 *Supported* means that the library has been tested with this version. *Compatible* means that the library should work on this OS version (i.e. it doesn't rely on any unavailable SDK features) but is no longer being tested for compatibility and may require tweaking or bug fixes to run correctly.

 ## License
 You are free to make changes and use this in either personal or commercial projects.
 Attribution is not required, but is appreciated.
 We have spent a lot of time, energy, and resources working on this project - so a little *Thanks!* (or something to that affect) would be much appreciated.
-If you use GameCenter Manager in your app, send an email to contact@iraremedia.com or let us know on Twitter @iRareMedia.
-See the [full GameCenter Manager license here](https://github.com/nihalahmed/GameCenterManager/blob/master/License.md).
+If you use GameCenter Manager in your app, See the [full GameCenter Manager license here](https://github.com/danoli3/GameCenterManager2/blob/master/License.md).

 ## Contributions
 Any contribution is more than welcome!
 You can contribute through pull requests and issues on GitHub.